opendatakosovo/cyrillic-transliteration/README.md

 By default, transliterates for the Serbian language.
 A language flag can be set in order to transliterate to and from Belarusian, Bulgarian, Montenegrin, Macedonian, Mongolian, Russian, Serbian, Tajik, and Ukrainian.

+**Note:** Greek is also supported.
+While Greek uses its own alphabet and is not Cyrillic, it has been included due to user demand and shared transliteration needs.

 **Note:** Development of v1.2.0 is ongoing.
 Not yet released.

 ## What is transliteration?